GeekTrainer/help-desk-bot-lab/CSharp/exercise8-BackChannel.md

     }
     ```

+## Task 3: Update your Bot to send `event` messages to Web Page

-1. Now, in `RootDialog`, add a `SendSearchToBackchannel` method to create and send the `searchResults` events.
+1. Open the `RootDialog` and add the `SendSearchToBackchannel` method to create and send the `searchResults` events via Back Channel.

     ```CSharp
     private async Task SendSearchToBackchannel(IDialogContext context, IMessageActivity activity, string textSearch)